 7.Check The Wind

 The hardcore cyclists always say that the wind is either your enemy or your friend.
-If you cycle with a tailwind you are going to be faster and will use less energy.
-If you are going against a headwind you will need much more energy and most probably you will cycle slower.
+If you cycle with the tailwind you are going to be faster and will use less energy.
+If you are going against the headwind you will need much more energy and most probably you will cycle slower.

 When you are in a group stick together and take turns at the front working to shelter the others.
 When you experience tailwind just use it and increase your average speed because you don’t know when the wind will change direction.